MohammedAmine/hr-management/README.md

 ##Help##

-If you need the full installation instructions for Java Runtime Environment, Red Had JBoss Server and Maven, please visit this repository @ https://github.com/MohammedAmine/helloworld-rs
+If you need the full installation instructions for Java Runtime Environment, Red Had JBoss Server and Maven, please visit this repository @ https://github.com/MohammedAmine/helloworld-rs.

+To read the instructions for installing and running H2, please visit @ http://www.jboss.org/quickstarts/eap/h2-console.